toextendmylimits/Amazon_coding/000-system-design.md

 11. Top K Problem
 12. Leaderboard
 13. Hotel Management
+14. Object Storage

+## Nices to have
-14. Dropbox
+16. Dropbox
-15. food delivery app at a global scale
+18. food delivery app at a global scale
-16. Design a news website
+19. Design a news website
-17. Design a shopping cart system
+20. Design a shopping cart system
-18. Design a temperature identification system with geographically distributed sensors
+21. Design a temperature identification system with geographically distributed sensors
-19. Design a ticketing system
+22. Design a ticketing system
-20. Design a promotion mechanism which could give 10% cash back on a particular credit card
+23. Design a promotion mechanism which could give 10% cash back on a particular credit card
-21. How would you build software behind an Amazon pick up location with lockers?
+24. How would you build software behind an Amazon pick up location with lockers?
-22. Design a distributed cache system
+25. Design a distributed cache system
-23. How would you design a system that reads book reviews from other sources and displays them on your online bookstore?
+26. How would you design a system that reads book reviews from other sources and displays them on your online bookstore?
+27. Gmail
+28. Youtube

 These are from various sources